-Are your puppies from local breeders?
-There is a misunderstanding that "local" breeders means better.
+There is a misunderstanding that “local” breeders means better.
 This is definitely not true.
-Our breeders are inspected and licensed.
+Our breeders are licensed, inspected and carry no violations.
 Regular home breeders are not inspected by anyone, are not licensed and are not required to give any warranties on puppies they sell.
-One of our out-of-state breeders is one of the top champion lab breeders in the country.
-Her dogs are bred for beauty and temperament.
-We are lucky to get many of her cuties!
+Our breeders have professional kennels with indoor and outdoor runs and their dogs get the best veterinarian care and love.
+We are lucky to get many of their cuties!

 Have your puppies had all their shots?